kevinpanxc/kevinpanxc.github.io/source/_posts/2016-03-14-santa-cruz-ing-down-highway-1-and-how-i-discovered-my-limits.markdown

 We had no idea things were going to get much, much worse.

-PS: I'm not sorry for the title pun ☺
+PS: definitely not sorry for the title pun